KasparEtter/ef1p/pages/index/index.md

 my expertise is limited.
 Given the wide range of topics I cover,
 I cannot be an expert in all of them.
-I try to check empirical facts and study normative statements as well as possible, but unlike schools and [Wikipedia](https://en.wikipedia.org/wiki/Main_Page), the content on this blog is intentionally opinionated.
+I try to check empirical claims and study normative statements as well as I can, but unlike schools and [Wikipedia](https://en.wikipedia.org/), the content on this blog is intentionally opinionated.
-If you don't like this,
-then a different website is just a click away.
-I believe that the judgement of theories is just as important as the theories themselves, given the right amount of intellectual humility as opinions can and should evolve with new considerations.
+I believe that the judgment of an approach is just as important as the approach itself, given the right amount of intellectual humility as opinions can and should evolve with new considerations.
 The problem with learning is that the more you understand, the more you understand what you don’t understand.